beginning of content

 Resources and support

 Australia has safe and supportive abortion and family planning clinics that give advice.
-To find these clinics in your state or territory visit:
+Visit:

 Check your symptoms Find a health service